Ayushhgupta39/Scribble-ICP-DApp/README.md

 # scribbleNotes <br>

-Welcome to your new scribbleNotes project and to the internet computer development community! <br>
+Welcome to the scribbleNotes project and to the internet computer development community! <br>

 To get started, you might want to explore the project directory structure and the default configuration file.
 Working with this project in your development environment will not affect any production deployment or identity tokens. <br>